Open-Cascade-SAS/OCCT/dox/user_guides/xde/xde.md

   // error processing
 }
 ~~~~~
-A similar approach can be used for other GD&T types.
+A similar approach can be used for other GD\&T types.

-@subsubsection occt_xde_2_7_3 Editing a GD&T
+@subsubsection occt_xde_2_7_3 Editing a GD\&T
-A newly added GD&T entity is empty.
+A newly added GD\&T entity is empty.
 To set its data a corresponding access object should be used as it is demonstrated
 below, where the dimension becomes the linear distance between two points.
 ~~~~~
 Handle(XCAFDoc_Dimension) aDimAttr;